Scout

 • the runtime owns the child process and thread lifecycle

-• the broker can invoke the agent directly without going through tmux nudges
+• the broker can invoke the agent through the app-server adapter instead of the tmux prompt-delivery adapter

 Session Model